vicramon/ember-tutorial/app/views/chapters/hello-world.md

 ## Basic Debugging

-If you don't see the Hello World output then something has gone horribly wrong.
+If you don't see the Hello World output then you must have screwed up big time!
+Just kidding.
+I'm going to help you figure it out.

 Open your console and you should see output that looks like the following: